African American Owned Businesses

-As of October 1932, there were ninety-four individual businesses, formal and informal, conducted by African Americans, including drug and grocery stores, tailors, gas stations, “expressmen,” restaurants, barbershops and beauty parlors, newspapers, taxi services, real estate agencies, and undertakers.
-This long list gives the impression of great success in the nascent black business community, but the average lifespan of a black-owned business during that time was two years, the exception being the Myers Funeral Home, which had already been in business twelve years at the time of the 1932 study and survived until early 2011.
+In October 1932, there were 94 individual businesses, formal and informal, conducted by African Americans, including drug and grocery stores, tailors, gas stations, “expressmen,” restaurants, barbershops and beauty parlors, newspapers, taxi services, real estate agencies, and undertakers.
+This long list gives the impression of great success in the nascent Black business community, but the average lifespan of a Black-owned business during that time was two years, the exception being the Myers Funeral Home, which had already been in business 12 years at the time of the 1932 study and survived until early 2011.

-This is where the students pick up the story, explaining the decline of the Near North Side because of race riots that caused many buildings to be burned all throughout the Near North Side, but especially along North 24th Street in the 1960s.
-North Omaha experienced its years of glory in the early twentieth century, and it can rise out of the aftermath of the turbulent sixties into a strong business community and neighborhood.
+This is where the students pick up the story, explaining the decline of the Near North Side because of race riots that caused many buildings to be burned throughout the Near North Side, but especially along North 24th Street in the 1960s.
+North Omaha experienced its years of glory in the early 20th century, and it can rise out of the aftermath of the turbulent 1960s into a strong business community and neighborhood.